ubo-dev/konzek-task/README.md

 ### Golang Application

 ---
-This project provides to reach CRUD operations for Tasks as Authorized User.
+This project provides to reach CRUD operations for Tasks as Authorized User with JWtToken.

 ## Endpoints